philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 After a pointer from a colleague, I started looking into the implementation difference between direct and indirect eval.

 Direct eval being an eval that uses the scope of the caller, while indirect eval uses the top-level scope (for examples [see here](https://blog.klipse.tech/javascript/2016/06/20/js-eval-secrets.html)).
-Direct eval's implementation in JSC has a caching optimization that maps the call context to the fully parsed `eval` argument.
+Direct eval's implementation in JSC has a caching optimization that maps the call context to the fully parsed code related corresponding to the `eval` argument.
 Indirect eval on the other hand doesn't have this optimization.
 I'm not exactly sure why that is, but it perhaps has to do with cache invalidation trickiness.
 I asked some JSC implementors about this and they also said that running the same code over and over via `eval` is something to be discouraged, so having poor performance is acceptible in a sense.